NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

               };
 ```

-3)	Line 33 sets up several parameters (in particular, seven numbers as you can see).
-Specifically, the first number sets up the preferred sampling rate.
-The second number sets up the number of time bins used per second.
-Therefore, the first and second numbers should be same.
-The third number sets up the start time bin for TF cut-off and the forth number sets up the end time bin for TF cut-off.
-For example, we are interested in -500ms～500ms time period – those will only impact plotting or impact TF-PCA as well?.
-With 32 time bins per second, -500ms～500ms is -16 ～16 time bin.
-The fifth number sets up the Nyquist frequency, which is usually same with the preferred sampling rate.
-The sixth number sets up the start bin in frequency for TF cut-off and the seventh number sets up the end bin in frequency for TF cut-off.
-For example, we are interested in 3Hz～9Hz.
-The start bin in frequency should be 3*2 + 1 = 7 (add one for the reason that frequency bins start from 1), and the end bin in frequency should be 9*2 + 1 = 19.
-Therefore, set up those parameters based on your interests.
+3)	Line 33 specifies several additional parameters, each separated by a ",".
+The first number specifies the preferred sampling rate (i.e., one can downsample the data to speed up the computation of TF representations).
+The second number specifies the number of time bins per second for the TF representation.
+The third and fourth numbers specify the start and end time bins for TF time window, denoted in time bins.
+For example, if the user is interested in the -500～500 ms TF time window, and specifies 32 time bins per second, then a start time of -500 ms would correspond to the -16 time bin (relative to 0), and an end time of 500 would correspond to the 16 time bin (relative to 0).
+The fifth number specifies the number of frequency bins for the TF representation (i.e., if the sampling rate is set at 32, then the Nyquist frequency is 16 Hz, and if the number of frequency bins is set at 32, then there will be 2 frequency bins per frequency, each corresponding to .5 Hz).
+Note that the number of frequency bins will actually be the number specified +1 to account for the first bin capturing the DC offset (i.e., 32 + 1 = 33 frequency bins returned).
+The sixth and seventh numbers denote the start and end bins for the TF frequency window that is returned, respectively.
+For example, if the user is interested in 3～9 Hz, and if each frequency bin corresponds to .5 Hz (based on a sampling rate of 32 and having set the number of frequency bins to 32), then a starting frequency bin of 3 Hz would correspond to 7 (3 Hz * 2 frequency bins per frequency +1 for the DC offset = 7) and an end frequency bin of 9 Hz would correspond to 19 (9 Hz * 2 frequency bins per frequency +1 for the DC offset = 19).
+Users should modify these parameters based on their own interests.

 ```
 pcatfd_startup (DatasetDef, 32,32,-16,16,32,7,19,fq,dmx,rot,fa,PlotAvgs,Comparison,PlotsMerge,ExportAscii,Verbose);
 ```

-4)	Other parts can largely leave them as they are.
-Again, pay special attention to your path before running this script.
-Go to the parent directory (`tfpca-tutorial/analysis_template`) and run this script by either typing the name of the script (`Flanker_resp_AVGS_AMPL_theta_pcatfd`) in the command window and pressing enter or clicking “run” at the top of Matlab editor.
+4)	Other aspects of `Run_Flanker_resp_AVGS_AMPL_theta_pcatfd.m` can largely be left at their default values in most situations.
+As previously mentioned, pay special attention to the user’s path before running this script, as all run scripts must be executed when the working directory is set to the location of the output folders of interest (e.g., `tfpca-tutorial/analysis_template`).
+From here, the script can be run by either typing the name of the script (`Flanker_resp_AVGS_AMPL_theta_pcatfd`) in the command window and pressing enter or clicking “run” in the MATLAB editor.

 ### Output for Step 3

 Similarly, running `Flanker_resp_AVGS_AMPL_theta_pcatfd` will yield several outputs, both printed to screen and saved to disk.
-Here we take 1 factor as an example to interpret the results.
+Here, we take a 1-factor solution as a relatively simple example to demonstrate the results produced.

 #### Plots printed at screen

-1)	From top to bottom, Figure 1 shows grand average time-domain theta across all conditions (as we set up frequency cut-off 3～9Hz), grand average time-frequency domain theta across all conditions (the average power – correct?) and pc weights.
+1)	From top to bottom, Figure 1 depicts the grand average time-domain signal (following filtering via `preproc_filter.m`) across all conditions analyzed, the grand average TF representation of average power across all conditions analyzed, and the PC weighting matrix for the 1-factor solution of average power.

 <p align="center">
   <img src="/.github/_assets/avg_1.bmp"/>
 </p>

-2)	From left to right, Figure 2 shows topographical plots of mean pc weights, peak pc weights, xxxx and yyyy (what are the other two for?).
+2)	From left to right, Figure 2 depicts the topographical plots of mean PC-weighted average power, peak PC-weighted average power, the time bin (latency) of peak PC-weighted average power, and the frequency bin of peak PC-weighted average.
+That is, the first two topographical plots reflect power, whereas the last two plot the time bin or frequency bin in which PC-weighted average power peaks.

 <p align="center">
   <img src="/.github/_assets/avg_2.bmp"/>